ushasi/simCLR/README.md

 The following are some sample images from the Eurosat RGB dataset which have been used for learning the down-stream task of classification.

 <img src=AnnualCrop_2.jpg width="100"> <img src=Highway_165.jpg width="100"> <img src=Industrial_172.jpg width="100"> <img src=Residential_110.jpg width="100">

+The Google Colab (.ipynb) implementation of the same can be found in simCLR.ipynb file in this repository.